yolkie-nelson/rpn-calc/README.md

 npm run calc
 ```

-### Reset Calculator
+### Reset the Calculator

-While the calculator is running, you can reset it by inputing the following:
+When a result is returned, it will be used as the first number in the stack for subsequent operations.
+To start a new computation, type `reset` to clear the stack.

 ```
 reset